American Society of Composers, Authors and Publishers/Broadcast Music, Inc.

 - BMI - [Amended] Final Judgment (November 18, 1994)

-The U.S. Department of Justice, Antitrust Division, is responsible for overseeing the enforcement of the Final Judgments in United States v.
+In 2014, the U.S. Department of Justice, Antitrust Division examined the operation and effectiveness of the Final Judgments in United States v.
 ASCAP, 41 Civ.
 1395 (S.D.N.Y.), and United States v.
 BMI, 64 Civ.
 3787 (S.D.N.Y.) (“Consent Decrees”).
 The Consent Decrees, originally entered in 1941, are the products of lawsuits brought by the United States against ASCAP and BMI under Section 1 of the Sherman Act, 15 U.S.C. § 1, to address competitive concerns arising from the market power each organization acquired through the aggregation of public performance rights held by their member songwriters and music publishers.

-The Department understood that ASCAP, BMI and some other firms in the music industry believe that the Consent Decrees need to be modified to account for changes in how music is delivered to and experienced by listeners.
-The Department’s review will explore whether the Consent Decrees should be modified and, if so, what modifications would be appropriate.
+The Department understood that ASCAP, BMI, and some other firms in the music industry believed that the Consent Decrees needed to be modified to account for changes in how music was delivered to and experienced by listeners.
+The Department’s review explored whether the Consent Decrees should be modified and, if so, what modifications would be appropriate.

-As part of its review, the Department invites interested persons, including songwriters and composers, publishers, licensees, and service providers, to provide the Division with information or comments relevant to whether the Consent Decrees continue to protect competition.
-While Performance Rights Organizations, such as ASCAP and BMI, monitor for unlicensed uses, enforce copyrights against unlicensed users, and administer copyright royalties, the Department is most interested in comments on competitive concerns that arise from the joint licensing of music by Performance Rights Organizations and the remediation of those concerns.
+As part of its review, the Department invited interested persons, including songwriters and composers, publishers, licensees, and service providers, to provide the Division with information or comments relevant to whether the Consent Decrees continue to protect competition.
+While Performance Rights Organizations, such as ASCAP and BMI, monitor for unlicensed uses, enforce copyrights against unlicensed users, and administer copyright royalties, the Department was most interested in comments on competitive concerns that arise from the joint licensing of music by Performance Rights Organizations and the remediation of those concerns.

-- Do the Consent Decrees continue to serve important competitive purposes today?
+Do the Consent Decrees continue to serve important competitive purposes today?
 Why or why not?
 Are there provisions that are no longer necessary to protect competition?
 Are there provisions that are ineffective in protecting competition?

-- What, if any, modifications to the Consent Decrees would enhance competition and efficiency?
+What, if any, modifications to the Consent Decrees would enhance competition and efficiency?

-- Do differences between the two Consent Decrees adversely affect competition?
+Do differences between the two Consent Decrees adversely affect competition?

-- How easy or difficult is it to acquire in a useful format the contents of ASCAP’s or BMI’s repertory?
+How easy or difficult is it to acquire in a useful format the contents of ASCAP’s or BMI’s repertory?
 How, if at all, does the current degree of repertory transparency impact competition?
 Are modifications of the transparency requirements in the Consent Decrees warranted, and if so, why?

-- Should the Consent Decrees be modified to allow rights holders to permit ASCAP or BMI to license their performance rights to some music users but not others?
+Should the Consent Decrees be modified to allow rights holders to permit ASCAP or BMI to license their performance rights to some music users but not others?
 If such partial or limited grants of licensing rights to ASCAP and BMI are allowed, should there be limits on how such grants are structured?

-- Should the rate-making function currently performed by the rate court be changed to a system of mandatory arbitration?
+Should the rate-making function currently performed by the rate court be changed to a system of mandatory arbitration?
 What procedures should be considered to expedite resolution of fee disputes?
 When should the payment of interim fees begin and how should they be set?